aabdulk862/form-validator/README.md

 # form-validator
- Form Validation with HTML, CSS, and Javascript
+ Form Validation with HTML, CSS, and Javascript.
+Logs the created user to the console